CLOSED FOR THE SEASON | OPENING MAY 20, 2026

 City of Rocks National Reserve in Almo, ID

-Next on the road map, City of Rocks National Reserve in Almo, ID.
-This is a slight detour off I-15 but worth it.
-There are a lot of kid friendly hiking trails where children can climb and explore the rugged terrain.
+Next on the road map is, City of Rocks National Reserve in Almo, ID.
+This is a slight detour off I-15, but worth it.
+There are a lot of kid-friendly hiking trails where children can climb and explore the rugged terrain.
 The City of Rocks is also a great place to enjoy a picnic and take in the park’s natural beauty.
 This makes for a memorable stop for outdoor enthusiasts.
 You guys can even try rock scrambling (more suitable for older kids) or marvel at the geological features.

 Lava Hot Springs